toshitorihara/tableau-challenge/README.md

 # Citi Bike Analytics
 ## Objective
-As a new lead analyst for the [New York Citi Bike Program](https://en.wikipedia.org/wiki/Citi_Bike), you are expected to generate and design a visualizations from the [Citi Bike Trip History Logs](https://www.citibikenyc.com/system-data) (which may need further clean up for any outliers or false data), and discover phenomena to answer questions such as:<p>
+As a new lead analyst for the [New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike), you are expected to generate and design a visualizations from the [Trip History Logs](https://www.citibikenyc.com/system-data) (which may need further clean up for any outliers or false data), and discover phenomena to answer questions such as:<p>
-* Total number of trips (growth percentage) during the selected period, and Bike IDs due for repairs etc.
+* Total number of trips (or growth percentage) during the selected period, and Bike IDs due for repairs etc.
 * Peak hours in Summer/Winter months, Top/Bottom 10 stations for Starting/Ending based on data, and why.
 * Breakdown of Gender (Male/Female) or Subscribers (Short-term/Annual), and Age (Average Duration/Distance)